-A roll former can go whether many other metal forming processes don’t dare.
-With a little clever engineering, it’s capable of producing a wide range of cross-sections cut to the length you need.
+Roll forming allows us to go where many other metal forming processes don’t dare.
+With clever engineering, we can produce a wide range of cross-sections cut to the length you need.

-Designs with multiple bend radii cause problems in press brake forming for a variety of reasons.
-Same goes for multiple-angle parts — alternative process create production delays by requiring frequent tool changes and equipment resets.
+Designs with multiple bend radii cause problems in press brake forming for several reasons.
+The same goes for multiple-angle parts – alternative processes create production delays by requiring frequent tool changes and equipment resets.

 Tight, Repeatable Tolerances

-Designs do need to take end flare and springback into consideration.
-Your manufacturer should understand how these distortions can be controlled by proper design and production setup.
+Designs should take end flare and springback into consideration.
+We understand how to control these distortions with proper design and roll forming production setup.

 Little Tool Maintenance

-Tool maintenance tends to be less for a roll formed section than for a stamped component.
-This is because roll formers can produce parts and features in a continuous motion.
+Tool maintenance tends to be less for a roll formed section than for a stamped component because we produce parts and features in a continuous motion.

-The best way to determine scope of tool maintenance is to look at your order volume.
+The best way to determine the scope of tool maintenance is to look at your order volume.

 Capable of Forming High-Strength Metals